chipmanc/DreamingSpanishStats/README.md

 ## Contributing

-To contribute some changes, fork from the `dev` branch (the most recent) and make a pull request!
+To contribute some changes, fork from the `main` branch (the most recent) and make a pull request!

 ## License